The Failed Conquest of Canaan

 Wars of the Bible

-In the previous blog, we followed the Tribe of Judah and the campaign into the Hill Country.
-While they were successful in taking the Hill Country, one of the last lines reveals that they could not clear the plains, for the Canaanites had superior weaponry, in the form of iron chariots.
+In the previous blog, we followed the Tribe of Judah and their campaign into the Hill Country.
+They were successful in taking the Hill Country, but one of the last lines reveals a significant challenge.
+They could not clear the plains because the Canaanites had superior weaponry, namely, iron chariots.

-This failure to clear the land would become a recurring theme, leading to God’s judgment upon them for disobeying his command.
-In the verses we’ll be reading in Judges, we’ll go through a long list of failures as the Israelites attempt to conquer the Promised Land.
-We’ll also preview the Judges, God-appointed leaders sent to rescue the Israelites from foreign oppressors, before diving into the battles that they fought before the formation of the monarchy under King Saul.
+This failure to clear the land would become a recurring theme.
+It led to God’s judgment upon them for disobeying His command.
+In the verses we’ll read in Judges, we’ll go through a long list of failures as the Israelites attempt to conquer the Promised Land.
+We’ll also preview the Judges, God-appointed leaders sent to rescue the Israelites from foreign oppressors.
+Finally, we will dive into the battles they fought before the monarchy was established under King Saul.

 Failure to Complete the Conquest

-But the people of Benjamin did not drive out the Jebusites who lived in Jerusalem, so the Jebusites have lived with the people of Benjamin in Jerusalem to this day.
+The Israelites faced many challenges in their quest for the Promised Land.
+The people of Benjamin did not drive out the Jebusites who lived in Jerusalem.
+As a result, the Jebusites have lived alongside the people of Benjamin in Jerusalem to this day.

-33 Naphtali did not drive out the inhabitants of Beth-shemesh, or the inhabitants of Beth-anath, so they lived among the Canaanites, the inhabitants of the land.
-Nevertheless, the inhabitants of Beth-shemesh and of Beth-anath became subject to forced labor for them.
+Naphtali did not drive out the inhabitants of Beth-shemesh or Beth-anath.
+Therefore, they lived among the Canaanites, who were the inhabitants of the land.
+Nevertheless, the inhabitants of Beth-shemesh and Beth-anath were forced to perform labor for them.

-34 The Amorites pressed the people of Dan back into the hill country, for they did not allow them to come down to the plain.
-35 The Amorites persisted in dwelling in Mount Heres, in Aijalon, and in Shaalbim, but the hand of the house of Joseph rested heavily on them, and they became subject to forced labor.
-36 And the border of the Amorites ran from the ascent of Akrabbim, from Sela and upward.
+The Amorites pressed the people of Dan back into the hill country.
+They did not allow them to come down to the plain.
+The Amorites persisted in dwelling in Mount Heres, Aijalon, and Shaalbim.
+However, the hand of the house of Joseph rested heavily on them, and they became subject to forced labor.
+The border of the Amorites ran from the ascent of Akrabbim, from Sela, and upward.

 Israel's Disobedience